The Martial Compendium 5E

 Superior Technique

-At 6th level, you gain an additional number of superiority dice equal to your Intelligence or Wisdom modifier (your choice), with a minimum of 1.
-In addition, you gain a +1 bonus to the DC of your strike maneuvers.
+Your disciplined approach towards weapon mastery does not only hone your techniques, but also your body and mind.
+At 6th level, you gain an additional number of Stamina equal to your Intelligence or Wisdom modifier (your choice), with a minimum of 1.

 Flawless Execution